Eclipse-SDV-Hackathon-Chapter-Two/PythonHobbits/README.md

 ## Intelligent Auto - Transcending the driving hassle free.

-To convert the convert the conventional vechicle to into a SDV we used sensors and measurements from the vehicle published over eCAL network and built apps that help estimate
+To convert the conventional vechicle to into a SDV we used sensors and measurements from the vehicle published over eCAL network and built apps that help estimate
 1. Vehicle Stability
 2. Traffic rules violation Check
 3. Collison Detection